The future of work is changing. Are we ready?

 - and online education.

-There are extraordinary opportunities in digital skill building and global platforms are emerging, offering young people around the globe access to world-class learning, but we still have so much work to do to bridge the digital divide and ensure that all young people are connected to the internet.
+There are extraordinary opportunities in digital skill-building, and global platforms are emerging, offering young people around the globe access to world-class learning, but these opportunities are not evenly distributed.
+Some 29 percent of 18-24-year-olds (360 million of them) currently lack digital access.
+We still have so much work to do to bridge the digital divide and ensure that every young person is connected to the internet.

 Need for Re-skilling and Up-skilling

-But there’s good news, there are lots of very smart people and organizations researching what the future of work looks like.
-And they believe that the future of work will likely demand a broad variety of skills.
+But there’s good news; there are lots of smart people and organizations researching what the future of work will look like.
+And they predict that the future of work will demand a broad variety of skills.